Daylily-Zeleen/Photon-GDScript-Client-SDK-for-Godot-3.x/README.md

 ![Image](https://github.com/Daylily-Zeleen/Photon-GDScript-Client-SDK-for-Godot-3.x/blob/For-Godot-3.x/boot_splash.png)
 # Photon GDScript Client SDK for Godot3.X
-  A warps of Photon C# Client SDK for GDScript.
+  A wrapper of Photon C# Client SDK for GDScript.
 Contain Photon Realtime Client and Photon Chat Client.
   Because of the lack of time, I can't complete a perfect description in both script and document.
   But the usage of this SDK is similar to Photon C# Client SDK, basically you can refer to the [official document](https://doc.photonengine.com/en-us/realtime/current/getting-started/realtime-intro).

-  The most importance class are in `addons\addons\PhotonGDScriptClientSDK\core`, the others data class and object represent class are in `addons\addons\PhotonGDScriptClientSDK\warps`
+  The most importance class are in `addons\addons\PhotonGDScriptClientSDK\core`, the others data class and object represent class are in `addons\addons\PhotonGDScriptClientSDK\wraps`

 # How to use:
   You must use Godot 3.x mono.